-Guild AI is used by machine learning engineers and researchers to run, track, and compare experiments.
+Guild AI is an open-source tool used by machine learning engineers and researchers to run, track, and compare experiments.
 With Guild AI, you can leverage your experiment results to build deeper intuition, troubleshoot issues, and automate model architecture and hyperparameter optimization.

 Guild AI is cross-platform and framework independent — you can train and capture experiments in any language using any library.
 Guild AI runs your unmodified code so you get to use the libraries you want.
 The tool doesn’t require databases or other infrastructure to manage experiments — it’s simple and easy to use.

 Guild AI – key features: